The benefits of stable pressure

 Kaeser Flow Controllers (KFC) separate the supply side from the distribution system.
 Controllers create "real" storage within the receiver tank by accumulating compressed air without delivering it downstream.
 Total air consumption is reduced by virtually eliminating artificial demand and substantially reducing leakage.
 Stored compressed air is available to satisfy demand spikes without pressure drop or requiring stand-by compressors to engage.

 - Models: KFC Series

-- With adequate supply air, storage, and piping, the KFC is capable of holding demand side pressure setpoint to +/- 0.5 psi
+- With adequate supply air, storage, and piping, the KFC is capable of holding demand side pressure at the setpoint

 KFCs can be installed easily in new or existing compressed air systems.